Tomisin777/cardiovascular-disease-prediction/README.md

 - GitHub: [@Tomisin777](https://github.com/Tomisin777)
 - Field: Biomedical Engineering (Master's)
-- Interests: Cardiovascular Health, Cardio-Oncology, AI in Healthcare Perfect 👍🏾 Here’s a clean, natural section you can copy directly into your README — it fits your tone (passion project + student learning), makes the repo feel complete, and subtly shows technical and reflective depth.
+- Interests: Cardiovascular Health, Cardio-Oncology, AI in Healthcare

 ## What I Learned